Teradata/stacki-wiki/wiki/Customization/SUX.md

 We used to write specific files for kickstart, autoyast, and preseed, but in Stacki 5.0, we've managed to abstract the installation steps so you only have to write the XML once.
 There should be minimal, if any changes, for a different OS.

-This "language" is Stacki Universal XML.
-(Affectionately known as "SUX.")
+This language is Stacki Universal XML (affectionately known as SUX).

-Don't freak out by the "XML."
-It's more like "HTML + extra tags" and those tags map to specific structures that are common to all auto-installation mechanisms.

-If you've ever written an html document, you can write SUX.
+Don't freak out by the XML.
+It's more like HTML with extra tags and those tags map to specific structures that are common to all auto-installation mechanisms.
+If you've ever written an HTML document, you can write SUX.
 If you've ever written a kickstart/preseed/autoyast file, you can write SUX.

-So let's write SUX.
+There are two things to note about SUX (and XML in general):
+1. SUX uses optional XML attributes pretty heavily.
+Don't confuse an XML attribute with what Stacki calls attributes.
+An XML attribute is a key-value pair that is added to the starting XML tag in a block.
+Further, what Stacki calls an attribute is called an entity in SUX (see [Using Attributes](Using-Attributes)).

+1. All XML tags and attributes require the `stack` namespace this is why you need to write `stack:package` instead of just `package`.
+We have some good reasons for this (mostly because of autoyast), but it can be somewhat of a pain.

 The following goes into the configuration of a cart or pallet.
 You will almost always write carts and not pallets.
 So the following examples are what you write into your carts xml files.

-### Required XML.
+### Required XML
-All tags need an opening and a closing tag, just like html.

-Closing tags are not optional.
+All tags need an opening and a closing tag, just like HTML, but closing tags are not optional.

-When you create a cart it will be created under /export/stack/carts/&lt;cartname&gt;.
-There will be a file there called /export/stack/carts/&lt;cartname&gt;/nodes/cart-&lt;cartname&gt;-backend.xml
+When you create a cart it will be created under `/export/stack/carts/<cartname>`.
+There will be a file there called `/export/stack/carts/<cartname>/nodes/cart-<cartname>-backend.xml`

 This is file your are going to edit for your cart configuration.

-Every stacki xml file starts with an opening &lt;stack:stack&gt; tag and closes with the same tag only with a slash &lt;/stack:stack&gt;.
+Every stacki xml file starts with an opening `<stack:stack>` tag and closes with the same tag only with a slash `</stack:stack>`.

 Everything else goes in-between those two tags.